 Limescale is the white flakey-looking material that might be sat on the inside of your kettle - you may be familiar with it appearing in other areas such as bathroom taps and toilet pans.
 Basically anywhere there is an element of constant exposure to water because as Harveys Water Softeners explains "limescale is most often caused by hard water.
 Inside hard water is calcium or magnesium, and when you boil the water inside the kettle, it spreads across it and, essentially, sticks to the inside surfaces."

 The white compound you see is essentially a build-up over time of layers of mainly calcium and magnesium minerals on top of one another.
 And while it's unpleasant, especially when it starts to dislodge and flakes gradually start appearing in the water you pour, it is not harmful as such.
 The experts at Halcyan Water agree, stating "Ingesting limescale may be unpleasant to the palate but for all intents and purposes isn't harmful."

 How to prevent limescale

 Preventing limescale in a kettle can be tricky, but it is possible to reduce it within your kettle by doing a few simple things.
 You can work to prevent limescale by:

-- Filtering your water before putting it into your kettle, to try and eradicate the minerals that cause build-up, according to Lynsey.
+- Filtering your water before putting it into your kettle, to try and eradicate the minerals that cause build-up

 - Drying your kettle after use as much as possible.